kent-map/kent/20c/ww2-doodlebug.md

        url="https://upload.wikimedia.org/wikipedia/commons/f/fd/Kent_UK_location_map.svg">
 <param ve-image centre="    " zoom="15">

-Despite its somewhat light-hearted nickname, the doodlebug was a source of great terror for civilians.
-The first three casualties were at Benenden on the 17th June.[^ref2] and Tonbridge which was on the routes of several 'bomb lanes' went through a period of anxiety and stress"[^ref3] recording 100 doodlebug incidents[^ref4].
+Despite its somewhat light-hearted nickname, the doodlebug was a source of great terror for civilians; for the residents of Tonbridge which was on the route of several 'bomb lanes' it was a period of anxiety and stress"[^ref3].
+The first three casualties were at Benenden on the 17th June.[^ref2]

 The doodlebug became an object of curiosity.
 At the bank holiday fete in Canterbury "an almost complete specimen of the Hun's terror weapon" was one of the side shows.[^ref5].
 In Herne Bay residents could view a Doodlebug at Woolworths[^ref6] and in Whitstable at the Auction Mart.
 Adults were charged 6d and children 3d to view the weapon, with the funds going towards the Fund for the 'few'. [^ref7]
 <param ve-image